General Counsel · Corporate Secretary · Board Advisor

 & Capital.

-Twenty-seven years at the intersection of law, capital, biotech, and software.
-I help founders, boards, and investors make consequential decisions — and build the professional infrastructure that maximizes and sustains returns.
+Over twenty-five years at the intersection of law, capital, biotech, and software.
+I help founders, boards, and investors make consequential decisions and build the professional infrastructure to execute them.

 Learn more →